ministryofjustice/operations-engineering-dns-form/README.md

 - **Authentication**: Only authenticated users can access the DNS request form.
 - **DNS Request Submission**: Users can submit DNS change requests through a web form.
 - **GitHub Integration**: Automatically creates an issue and pull request for DNS changes in a GitHub repository.
-- **Slack Notifications**: Notifies the Operations Engineering team about new DNS requests via Slack.
 - **Form Validation**: Ensures that DNS records are properly formatted before submission.

 ## Prerequisites

 - **Python 3.x**
 - **Flask**
-- **Slack SDK** for sending notifications
 - **GitHub Integration** for issue and pull request creation
 - **Authentication**: The app uses a custom authentication middleware, and users must be logged in to submit requests.